3box/keramik/README.md

 After a minute or two you should have a functioning Ceramic network.
 Check the status of the network:

-    kubectl describe network small
+    kubectl describe network <initials>-small

 Keramik places each network into its own namespace named after the name of the network.
+You can default your context to this namespace using:

+    kubectl config set-context --current --namespace=keramik-<initials>-small

 Inspect the pods within the network using:

-    kubectl -n keramik-small get pods
+    kubectl get pods

 >HINT: Use tools like [kubectx](https://github.com/ahmetb/kubectx) or [kubie](https://github.com/sbstp/kubie) to work with multiple namespaces and contexts.

+When you're finished, you can teardown your network with the following command:

+    kubectl delete network <initials>-small

 ### Specifying a Ceramic admin secret